 In this blog, I will explain the different saws that are available to us woodworkers.

 Handsaws that have the blade reinforced with a steel or brass stiffener to the top.
 We call all saws that have a back to the blade a ‘Backsaw’.
-Tenon and Dovetail saws are generally backsaws and require a back because the saw can otherwise buckle on the push stroke.
+Tenon and Dovetail saws are generally backsaws and require a rigid back because the saw would otherwise buckle on the push stroke.

 Types of backsaw